 Description: This project will focus on obtaining and analyzing image data containing electrode positions in patients undergoing intracranial monitoring.
 The purpose of this project is to localize electrode positions so as to define the anatomical substrates of iEEG signals obtained during monitoring periods.
 This project requires programming experience.

-Description: Studies have shown that brain functions are achieved with simultaneous oscillations in different frequency bands.
+Description: Studies have been shown that brain functions are achieved with simultaneous oscillations in different frequency bands.
 This interaction between oscillations is also known as cross-frequency coupling (CFC) and can be useful in understanding brain function.
 Phase amplitude coupling (PAC) is when the phase of the lower frequency oscillation drives the power of the coupled higher frequency oscillation.
 Electrophysiological studies in humans and animals have shown a role of oscillatory activity and cross-frequency interactions for both motor control and memory functions.
-The coupling map, also known as comodulogram, shows PAC in the frequency domain and indicates the level of coupling between a pair of low and high frequencies.
-The objective of this research project is to develop a methodology for representing the PAC comodulogram maps across sensors based on the maximum coupling intensity for EEG and ECoG data.
-The students will learn the pre-processing techniques for artifacts removal and calculation of the PAC maps.
-Then, each map will be normalized and a clustering technique will use to represent a single comodulogram across sensors.
+The students will learn the pre-processing techniques for artifacts removal and calculation of temporal PAC maps during pre-ictal, ictal and post-ictal periods from MEG data.